-For the application conversion and remediation step, you need to identify where the application is sending any deprecated or discontinued syntax along with breaking changes and update the application using the supported syntax.
+In order to convert and remediate your application, you first need to understand your syntax.
+The first step is to identify where the application is sending any deprecated or discontinued syntax along with breaking changes and update the application using the supported syntax.
 In addition, you need to see how the application connects to the database for the switch over to the newer versions of SQL Server.
 This is where tools like the SQL Sniffer can help identify the application code to expedite the process.

 4 Scripts conversion

-The script conversion step looks at the batch scripts that are used for ETL processes, database maintenance, disaster recovery, and other scripts not related directly to the applications using the database to make sure they will work with the new versions of SQL Server.
+The script conversion step looks at the batch scripts that are used for ETL processes, database maintenance, disaster recovery, and other scripts.
+These scrips, that are not related directly to the applications using the database, need to be analyzed to make sure they will work with the new versions of SQL Server.
 In addition, you will want to look at how newer scripting languages like PowerShell can improve automation processes.

 5 Integration with third-party applications

-It’s important that other applications like third-party business intelligence and ETL tools as well as other utilities continue to work after the upgrade process.
+What about your applications like third-party business intelligence and ETL tools?
+Do your utilities continue to work after the upgrade process?
 In this step, you need to identify them and make sure they continue to work with the newer versions of SQL Server.
-You may need to look at upgrading the third-party tools as well.
+You may need to explore upgrading the third-party tools as well.

 6 Data migration

-Typically, you perform the data migration step using tools to backup and restore full and transaction logs.
-You may have a need to apply some type of data replication scheme leading to keep your pre-deployment version of the database in sync with the current production version of the database.
+Next, comes SQL Server data migration.
+It is crucial that you are using tools to backup and restore full and transaction logs.
+You may have a need to apply some type of data replication scheme leading.
+This is done to keep your pre-deployment version of the database in sync with the current production version.
 Tools like the DB Best SQL Server Central Log Shipping scripts provide a way to automate the process.
-In addition, you can use tools like DB Best’s Database Compare Suite to look for data changes and look up tables to ensure they are in sync with the production database before cutting over.
+In addition, you can use tools like DB Best’s Database Compare Suite to look for data changes and look up tables.
+We do this to ensure they are in sync with the production database before cutting over.

 7 Functional testing of the entire system

-Function testing will be the most time-consuming process depending on the changes needed to the database and applications.
+Function testing is often the most time-consuming process.
+Time varies depending on the changes needed to the database and applications.
 Having an existing test plan will certainly help in the process.
-If not, the upgrade team will need to work closely with the application development team to develop test plans and execute them in a pre-production environment.
+If not, the upgrade team will need to work closely with the application development team.
+The goal will be to develop test plans and execute them in a pre-production environment.

 8 Performance testing

-The good news is that overall performance should improve with the combination of general performance enhancements that have taken place over the years with newer versions of SQL Server and Windows Server.
+Almost instantly you should see overall performance improve after your upgrade.
+Thanks to the performance enhancements with newer versions of SQL Server and Windows Server your server will be far snappier.
 In addition, you can expect performance improvements with newer hardware configurations.
 Ideally, you will want to measure performance for critical areas of the application and then compare them against the new environment.
 In this step, you will also want to look at how you can take advantage of the new SQL Server capabilities such as in-memory OLTP and columnstore indexes.

 9 Integration and deployment

-Once you have tested everything in your pre-production environment and you are ready to switch over to production, it’s important to have a plan for what to do in the case you need to roll back changes to the database and associated applications so that you can meet your business continuity requirements.
-You will want to test this plan in your pre-production environment as well so that the team is ready for any problems than can occur ruing the rollout.
+Once you are ready to switch over to production, it’s important to have a plan for what to do in the case you need to roll back changes.
+You may need to do this so that you can meet your business continuity requirements.
+You will want to test this plan in your pre-production environment as well so that the team is ready for any problems than can occur during the rollout.

 10 Training and knowledge transfer

 There are two types of training and knowledge transfer you want to consider during this phase.
 The first is focused on the operational changes to the upgraded system.
-The second has to do with taking advantages of the latest SQL Server features to shorten maintenance cycles or improve your disaster-recovery processes using features like the SQL Server Backup and Restore with Microsoft Azure Blob Storage Service.
+The second has to do with taking advantages of the latest SQL Server features such as SQL Server Backup and Restore with Microsoft Azure Blob Storage Service.

 11 Documentation and version control